marisarpo/horizons-week02/day4/examples/README.md

 - Keep [lesson slides](http://lessons.horizonsbootcamp.com/lessons/week02/day4.html)
   open in your browser.
 Lesson slides contain code samples and links to essential documentation.
 - You can write all your solutions in the same project.
-You don't need to create a new React Native project for each secion.
 - Ask for help early and often! 🙋

 ### [Watch me: Intro. to AJAX](https://vimeo.com/210894693)